alexnathanson/EPSolar_Tracer/README.md

 * sudo cat /proc/tty/driver/serial

 #### Troubleshooting
-If you're trying to use the EXAR driver set the port to the right permissions.
+If you're trying to use the EXAR driver set the port to the right permissions. <br>
 Sudo chmod 777 /dev/PORTNAME

 ### Via GPIO